Evoke-hack/Evoke-app/README.md

 ## Overview

-Evoke is a decentralized social media platform built on Next.js and powered by Sanity as the database.
-It empowers users to freely share images and tweets while ensuring the highest level of privacy and security.
-One of its key features is the ability to permanently store data, giving users the right to express themselves without any form of censorship.
+The Evoke Mobile App is a React Native application that extends the Evoke decentralized social media platform to mobile devices.
+This app allows users to seamlessly connect with the same web features, enabling the upload of images and tweets while ensuring privacy and security.

 ## Table of Contents
 - [Features](#features)